dtheodor79/dfSelector/README.md

   - sel0 (8520A) ➡️ sel1 (A500 MB)
   - sel1 (8520A) ➡️ sel0 (A500 MB)

+Feel free to change how the firmware handles switching, so it suits to your configuration 😉.

 # Pictures of the ESP32 implementation
 Here are a few images of the final prototype on my A500: